spidugu444/core-v-verif/cva6/docs/VerifPlans/csr_access/dvplan_csr-access.md

 *   **Feature Description**

-    Check the behaviour of the RISC-V CVA6 CSR, when reset inverted values are loaded.
+    Check the behaviour of the RISC-V Machine mode CVA6 CSRs,when reset inverted values are written to respective CSRs.

 *   **Verification Goals**

     1. Verify CSR reading post write operation.

-    2. Verify if the core correctly handles inverted CSR values.
+    2. Verify if the core correctly handles inverted reset values or not.

 *   **Pass/Fail Criteria:** Self-Check